What's the date 62 months from today?

 Solution

-62 months from today is 17 Jul 2029, a Tuesday.
-Adding 62 months in the future is usually just counting from May; however, longer calculations will push us from 2024 into 2025.
-Even if the calculation remains within the year, I usually take note of the 14 days left in the middle of May, to prep for left over days or weeks in the calculation.
+62 months from today is 26 May 2030, a Sunday.
+Adding 62 months in the future is usually just counting from March; however, longer calculations will push us from 2025 into 2026.
+Even if the calculation remains within the year, I usually take note of the 5 days left in the end of March, to prep for left over days or weeks in the calculation.

 How we calculated 62 months from today